Faster Payments. Less Chasing.

 My tenant can’t sign up online.

-That’s fine, in fact US banking regulations for our payment processing method currently require tenants to sign on paper.
+That’s fine, tenants can sign up on paper.
 They need to fill out our renter enrollment form, place their ID on the paper in the box provided, and upload a picture of the form to renthelper.us/enroll.
 (Forms available for download there, as well.)
 If they cannot take a picture of the form, we can receive the form and a library photocopy of their license by US mail.
 If they will be temporarily without text message, we can manage that process with email.

 I’m evicting my tenant and want to refuse partial payments in order not to establish a new tenancy.

 No problem, we can refuse payments.
 Alternatively, we can send text messages with legally required wording (e.g., “for use and occupancy only”).
-Fun fact: In its first year, RentHelper avoided two evictions by moving tenants from monthly payments to pay schedules tied to their income for use and occupancy only.
-Mediated agreements were fulfilled and no eviction was necessary.
-Similar success with your tenants is not guaranteed.
+Fun fact: RentHelper routinely avoids evictions by moving tenants from monthly payments to pay schedules tied to their income for use and occupancy only.
+Mediated agreements are usually fulfilled without eviction.
+Similar success with your tenants is not guaranteed, but we’ll try.

 What if sometimes the tenant still pays with money order or cash?